 - Must be available for the days of their trip for any workshops/reflections

 - Must complete post-trip action with their cohort following the conclusion of the trip

 AB Community Welcome Night

-This is mandatory for all accepted AB participants.
-Here you will meet the other AB trip participants, your trip leaders, and staff.
+This is mandatory for all accepted AB student participants.
+Here you will meet the other AB trip participants, and your trip leaders.
 You will learn about trip objectives, set up meeting times, and get to know the AB community.

 For more info, check out our FAQ and events pages and the important dates and reminders page.

 Before You Apply

 Before applying, please read the following information about the AB program: